kamaradclimber/mongodb-graphite/README.md

 end
 ```

-Finally, you can use the gem as a service (start, status, stop)
+Finally, you can use the gem as a service (start, status, stop). use the gem without parameters for a list.

 ```
 mongodb-graphite start